rebelsky/sams-assorted-musings-reflections/grinnell-changes.md

 How has Grinnell changed in the past twenty years?
 ==================================================

-Last night, I was having dinner with trustees [1].
+Last night, I was having dinner with some of Grinnell's trustees [1].
 Upon hearing that this is my twentieth year at Grinnell, one of the trustees asked what had changed in the last twenty years.
 I gave a fairly long description last night.
 This essay is my attempt to think through that question again.

 Hilary Mason '00 tells me that each time she comes back to Grinnell she is happy to see how little it has changed.
 The students are still nice,